Home Share & Host Agency

 The home study is a lengthy interview that gathers information in order to understand the home share applicant’s current situation and the degree of care the applicant is able to provide.
 From there documents like criminal record checks on every person over the age of 19 who reside in the home; medical clearance note from a physician; health and safety checklist of the home; drivers abstract; first aid certificate and references must be obtained.

-If you are interested in becoming a home share provider you can start by downloading the Application for Home Share Provider.
-If you would like more information, please contact Kelly Lott at firstname.lastname@example.org
+If you are interested in becoming a home share provider you can request an Application for Home Share Providers.
+For more information, please contact Kelly Lott at email@example.com

 I like living at the B&B!
 There are lots of people to visit with and lots of things to do like walking to the library, Walmart, gardening, beading and making bird feeders.
 The staff here are good cooks.
 I give it a thumbs up!